 Don’t Wait to Innovate!

 Teachers often begin the school year with team-building activities or a review of the rules and procedures.
 But what if we began with student-centered projects?
 The following is an exploration of six student-centered projects you can launch in your first month of school.
-Note that this post was inspired by a comprehensive, practical recent post by A.J.
-Juliani.

 So, imagine a classroom with 34 students.
 It’s the first week of school and you have a mix of students who spent the summer owning their learning and doing amazing projects mixed with another group who spent their hours binge-watching Netflix and playing video games.
 They are strangers right now but at some point, they will be a community.
 But what do you actually want to accomplish at the beginning?